-- Relevance for - the country's three overriding priorities (that inform the policy itself): - the eradication of poverty; - the sustainable development of its economy; and - the social development of its people. - the main objectives of the policy: - the conservation of biological diversity; - the sustainable use if biological resources; and - the fair and equitable sharing of benefits arising from the use of genetic resources. - the SDGs Framework - Significance categories significantly affected by the policy - Comprehensiveness categories should include both positive and negative effects and from all the three dimensions of sustainability
+- o Relevance for - o the country's three overriding priorities (that inform the policy itself): - the eradication of poverty; - the sustainable development of its economy; and - the social development of its people. - o the main objectives of the policy: - the conservation of biological diversity; - the sustainable use if biological resources; and - the fair and equitable sharing of benefits arising from the use of genetic resources. - o the SDGs Framework - o Significance categories significantly affected by the policy - o Comprehensiveness categories should include both positive and negative effects and from all the three dimensions of sustainability